.

 Give me time and I'll build a life

-Each ceramic piece is made by hand without any type of mold, being unique among them as it happens in life itself, a set of singular and extraordinary experiences that do not need to be the same to share spaces.
+Each ceramic piece is handmade without any molds, making each one unique, just like life itself—a collection of singular and extraordinary experiences that don't need to be the same to share spaces.

 Year 2023

-It's about not looking for anything that nature doesn't look for.
+It's about not seeking anything that nature doesn't seek.

-Sculptural ceramic vase embroidered with paint and natural elements
+Sculptural vase in ceramic embroidered with paint and natural elements

 Year 2023